gbrolo/slr-parser/README.md

 # Cocol SLR(0)

 Provide an archive that follows Cocol grammar, then check if it's sintactically correct.
-Then, provide an archive and lex it for token generation.
+Then, provide an archive and lex it for token generation and parsing using an SLR parser.

-With first and follow included!

 ## Video Demonstration